Temporary facilities closure is in effect until further notice.

 On Monday, April 20, 2020, contractors began work on a major two-year road improvement project in Point Reyes National Seashore.
 To better ensure the safety of road crew and visitors, time-limited delays and some road and/or area closures are expected through the duration of the project.
 As of May 17, 2020, Sir Francis Drake Boulevard southwest of its junction with Drake Beach Road is closed to motorized traffic.
 Visit our Road Closures page for more information.

 Visitor Center Closures

-All Visitor Centers are closed until further notice, to comply with county-wide shelter-in-place legal orders.
+All Visitor Centers are closed until further notice, to comply with county-wide public health legal orders.

 However, rangers will be stationed at the front doors of the Bear Valley Visitor Center daily from 10 am to 4:30 pm to provide visitors information and maps.
 Please line up along the sloped pathway from near the accessible parking spaces; only one person per family/party/group, please.
 Please maintain at least six feet of physical distance and wear a mask.
 The interior of the visitor center is closed until further notice.

 All Visitor Centers will be closed on December 25.
 Visitor Centers usually close at 2 pm on Thanksgiving Day.
 Visit our Operating Hours & Seasons page for current days and hours of operations.

 Kenneth C. Patrick Visitor Center

 The Kenneth C. Patrick Visitor Center at Drakes Beach is closed seven days a week until Saturday, December 26, 2020, after which it will be open on weekends and federal holidays through the duration of the 2020 Winter Shuttle Bus System.